CillerA/POO_BudgetManagement/README.md

 # POO_BudgetManagement

-Written in C++,  taking into account the principles of Object Oriented Programming
+Written in C++,  taking into account the principles of Object Oriented Programming ==> Check finalCode.cpp

 Requirements :
   - dynamically defined field managed by a pointer,  a statically defined vector;